Getable/mousetrap/README.md

 Mousetrap is a simple library for handling keyboard shortcuts in Javascript.

+**This is a fork that is explicitly designed to work with browserify.
+It allows mousetrap to be required in a node env and not cause mass chaos**

 It is licensed under the Apache 2.0 license.

 It is around **2kb** minified and gzipped and **4.5kb** minified, has no external dependencies, and has been tested in the following browsers: